 All PAXYs, regardless of tonnage/age, shall be certified to comply with the requirements of the RMI Yacht Code and must undergo a Compliance Verification by an AR.

 Complete information regarding RMI PAXY registration requirements can be found in Chapter VII, Section 1 of the MI-100.
-A complete fee schedule for RMI PAXYs can be found in MN-1-005-1.
+A complete fee schedule for RMI PAXYs can be found here.

 Note: See MN-2-011-43, Registration of Tenders and Issuance of Tender Statements of Compliance and MN-2-011-53, Conducting Surveys and Issuing International Convention and National Certificates for Commercial Yachts, Passenger Yachts, and Yachts Engaged in Trade for additional guidance.